IBM/Db2ZTools/DevOps/Db2SystemServices/Db2ProvisionSystemDS/readme.md

    * START DB2 - Start the Db2 subsystem, including the SETSSI ADD command in an IPL)
    * STOP DB2 - normal stop of the Db2 system
    * DISPLAY DDF - display DDF information to the UI
-   * DISPLAY GROUP - display data sharing group in formation to the UI
+   * DISPLAY GROUP - display data sharing group information to the UI
    * Enable optional features - (ODBC, JDBC, and REST services)